-- A. The elevators must meet the highest standards of the industry and specifically the following: - Contract speed is high speed in either direction of travel with rated capacity load in the elevator.
-Speed variation under all load conditions, regardless of direction of travel, must not vary more than three (3) percent. - The controlled rate of change of acceleration and retardation of the car must not exceed 0.1G per ft/s/s and the maximum acceleration and retardation must not exceed 0.2G per ft/s/s. - 3.
-Starting, stopping and leveling must be smooth and comfortable without appreciable steps of acceleration and deceleration. - B. Passenger/ Service door operator must open the car door and hoistway door at 76.2 cm (2.5 ft) per second and close at 30.5 cm (1 ft) per second.
-Freight door operators must open and close at 30.5 cm (1 ft) per second. - C. Floor level stopping accuracy must be within 3 mm (.125 in.) above or below the floor, regardless of load condition. - D. Noise and Vibration Isolation: All elevator equipment including their supports and fastenings to the building, must be mechanically and electrically isolated from the building structure to minimize objectionable noise and vibration transmission to car, building structure, or adjacent occupied areas of building.
+- A. The elevators must meet the highest standards of the industry and specifically the following: - 1.
+Contract speed is high speed in either direction of travel with rated capacity load in the elevator.
+Speed variation under all load conditions, regardless of direction of travel, must not vary more than five (5) percent. - 2.
+The controlled rate of change of acceleration and retardation of the car must not exceed 0.1G per ft/s/s and the maximum acceleration and retardation must not exceed 0.2G per ft/s/s. - 3.
+Starting, stopping and leveling must be smooth and comfortable without appreciable steps of acceleration and deceleration. - B. The door operator must open the car door and hoistway door simultaneously at 2.5-feet per second and close at 1-foot per second. - C. Pressure: Fluid system components must be designed and factory tested for 500 psi operating pressure. - D. Floor level stopping accuracy must be within 3 mm (.125 in.) above or below the floor, regardless of load condition. - E. Noise and Vibration Isolation: All elevator equipment including their supports and fastenings to the building, must be mechanically and electrically isolated from the building structure to minimize objectionable noise and vibration transmission to car, building structure, or adjacent occupied areas of building.

-- E. Sound Isolation: Noise level relating to elevator equipment operation in machine room must not exceed 80 decibels.
-All decibel readings must be taken 91.4 cm (3 ft) off the floor and 91.4 cm (3 ft) from equipment. - F. Airborne Noise: Measured noise level of elevator equipment during operation must not exceed 50 decibels in elevator lobbies and 60 decibels inside car under any condition including door operation and car ventilation exhaust blower on its highest speed.
+- F. Sound Isolation: Noise level relating to elevator equipment operation in machine room must not exceed 80 decibels.
+All db readings must be taken three (3) feet off the floor and three (3) feet from equipment. - G. Airborne Noise: Measured noise level of elevator equipment during operation must not exceed 50 decibels in elevator lobbies and 60 decibels inside car under any condition including door operation and car ventilation exhaust blower on its highest speed.